sourcegraph/deploy-sourcegraph-helm/charts/sourcegraph-executor/README.md

 # Sourcegraph executor helm charts

 This directory contains two Helm charts for deploying executors on Kubernetes.
-[Read the docs](https://docs.sourcegraph.com/admin/executors/deploy_executors_kubernetes) for more information on executors on Kubernetes.
+[See the docs](https://docs.sourcegraph.com/admin/executors/deploy_executors_kubernetes) for more information on executors on Kubernetes.

 ## Native Kubernetes (k8s)
 This chart deploys executors that interact with the Kubernetes API to handle jobs.
 This is the preferred deployment option.